snapframework/snap/design.md

 bind splices for a sitewide Heist snaplet.
 Or perhaps you want to add controls to the admin panel snaplet.
 This involves modifying the state of other snaplets.
-It would be nice to use the same lenses and scoped modification via top-level state that we use in Handler.
+It would be nice to use the same lenses and scoped modification via top-level state that we use in `Handler`.
 But in the initializer we don't yet have a fully constructed top-level state object to modify.
 So instead of actually modifying the state directly, we construct modifier functions to be applied at the end of initialization.
 Since these functions form a monoid, we can build them up using WriterT as LensT's underlying monad.

-The Initializer monad is used for both initialization and application reloading.
+The `Initializer` monad is used for both initialization and application reloading.
 When an application is reloaded from the browser, status and error messages should go to the browser instead of the console.
 The printInfo function sends messages to the appropriate place and should be used to